 J. "Recoupment" means recovery of basic behavioral or academic patterns, or both, or skills, specified on the IEP, to a level demonstrated prior to the interruption of educational programming.

 K. "Student with a disability" means a student who meets eligibility criteria for special education and related services, as defined in the Utah State Board of Education Special Education Rules.

 L. "USOE" means the Utah State Office of Education.

 A. This rule is authorized under Utah Constitution Article X, Section 3 which vests general control and supervision of public education in the Board, Section 53A-1-402(1)(c) which directs the Board to adopt rules regarding services to students with disabilities and Section 53A-1-401(3) which allows the Board to adopt rules in accordance with its responsibilities.

 B. The purpose of this rule is to specify the standards for the special education ESY.

-A. Students eligible for ESY services are:
+A. A student eligible for ESY is: